EGC2: Enhanced Graph Classification with Easy Graph Compression: Experiments

 \subsection{Adversarial Attack Methods}

-To test whether our $ECI$ can capture the adversarial perturbations, and verify the robustness of our EGC$^2$, we add adversarial perturbations with different perturbation ratios (from 5$\%$ to 40$\%$) of the existing edges to the test set.
-The attack methods are briefly described as follows:

-$\vcenter{\hbox{ $\bullet$}}$ \textbf{FGA\cite{chen2018fast}.} As an efficient and convenient attack method, FGA utilizes the gradient information of pairwise nodes based on the trained GNN model to generate adversarial examples to attack. $\vcenter{\hbox{ $\bullet$}}$ \textbf{PoolAttack\cite{tang2020adversarial}.} Due to the difficulty of obtaining the gradient information of the hierarchical graph pooling methods, PoolAttack iteratively generates adversarial perturbations to fool the pooling operation in hierarchical graph pooling models, thus reserving the wrong nodes.
+To test whether our \emph{ECI} can capture the adversarial perturbations, and verify the robustness of our EGC$^2$, we add adversarial perturbations with different perturbation ratios (from 5$\%$ to 40$\%$) of the existing edges to the test set.
+The attack methods with different attack knowledge, i.e. white-box attacks and black-box attacks, are briefly described as follows: \begin{itemize} \item \textbf{FGA~\cite{chen2018fast}.} As an efficient and convenient white-box attack method, FGA utilizes the gradient information of pairwise nodes based on the trained GNN model to generate adversarial examples to attack. \item \textbf{PoolAttack~\cite{tang2020adversarial}.} Due to the difficulty of obtaining the gradient information of the hierarchical graph pooling methods, PoolAttack as the black-box attack method iteratively generates adversarial perturbations to fool the pooling operation in hierarchical graph pooling models through the surrogate model, thus reserving the wrong nodes. \end{itemize}